Coraline 3D Remastered 15th Anniversary – The DVDfever Cinema Review – Dakota Fanning

 CoralineCoraline Coraline

-Coraline has been re-released in a remastered 3D print for its 15th anniversary, and while I do have a 3D trilogy boxset for this, Paranorman and The Boxtrolls, I just need to get round to watching it.
+Coraline has been re-released in a remastered 3D print for its 15th anniversary, and still have the 3D trilogy boxset for this, Paranorman and The Boxtrolls, from when that was first released, although I hadn’t got round to watching this one.

 Additionally – and unprecedently, compared to a lot of films of late – while the second week (and some days, since) retained the 3-4 screenings each day at my Odeon, whereas the first week had all but one screening in 3D, since then, they’ve ALL been 3D!